 Looking to optimize the workplace experience for your employees?
 We can help.
-Schedule a demo with one of our workplace experience experts.
+See how today.

 In a typical office, there are a ton of variables besides clutter that contribute to the workplace environment and consequently, an employee’s ability to be productive, including:

 - The physical layout, including the workspaces and resources within it

 - The technology set up to support those spaces and resources

 - The general ambiance (natural light, texture, and materials of furniture, noise level, etc)

 Facilities is in charge of the physical office space, IT handles the tech, HR supports interpersonal needs, and office management curates the ambiance.
 One would think with each variable designated to a separate team, each of these puzzle pieces would click together to make up a harmonious environment.

 Not typically the case.
 Often times, each department has its own biases, priorities, and timelines that make it difficult to align harmoniously with one another.
 It’s not enough to assume each of these departments will create a workplace best suited for the people who work in it.

 Instead, “to achieve the best employee engagement, you have to go beyond merely providing a safe and efficient infrastructure and provide an ecosystem that is pleasurable and experiential” according to Leesman’s “The Workplace Experience Revolution”.